Configuring the High-Availability Pair

 - Repeat steps 3-8 on the second appliance.
 If you are managing the appliance via an accelerated bridge (such as apA), you may have to reconnect the Ethernet cable that you removed in step 1 to connect to the second appliance.
 If so, plug this cable in and disconnect the corresponding cable on the first appliance.

-- With your browser, navigate to the virtual IP address of the HA pair.
+- With your browser, navigate to the virtual IP address of the high availability pair.
 Enable Traffic Processing on the Features page.
 Any further configuration will be performed from this virtual address.

 - Plug in the cable that was left disconnected.